Hzzone/pytorch-openpose/README.md

 For reference, the original caffe model can be found [here](http://posefs1.perception.cs.cmu.edu/Users/ZheCao/pose_iter_146000.caffemodel).

 ### Annotation Downloads
+The only annotations that need to be downloaded are the MPII masks, which can be downloaded with the following commands.

 ```
 wget http://posefs1.perception.cs.cmu.edu/Users/ZheCao/masks_for_mpii_pose.tgz
 tar -xvf masks_for_mpii_pose.tgz -C python/